String Quartet No. 14 (Beethoven): IV. Variations

 This movement is the apotheosis of the 'Grand Variation' form from Beethoven's late period.

 V. Presto

 In E major, this is a brilliant scherzo (though in duple rather than triple time), based on the following simple idea:

-Towards the end of the scherzo, there is "an astounding" passage of pianissimo sul ponticello writing for all the instruments, mostly on their highest strings."
-Joseph Kerman asks "Was this a sound Beethoven had actually heard, back in the days when he was hearing, or did he make up the sound for the first time in 1826?
+Toward the end of the scherzo, there is "an astounding" passage of pianissimo sul ponticello writing for all the instruments, mostly on their highest strings."
+Joseph Kerman asks, "Was this a sound Beethoven had actually heard, back in the days when he was hearing, or did he make up the sound for the first time in 1826?
 Beethoven deaf was quite capable of 'hearing' or imagining or inventing not only relationships between notes but also sonorities pure and simple."

 VI.
 Adagio quasi un poco andante

 In G♯ minor, this movement is in bar form with a coda, which serves as a slow, sombre introduction to the next movement.

 VII.
 Allegro

 The finale is in sonata form and returns to the home key of C♯ minor.
 The first subject has two main ideas:

 The violent rhythm in this subject is contrasted with the soaring, lyrical second theme: